This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases. Disclosure.

 network update <interface_name> --ipv4-method auto --ipv6-method auto --wifi-auth wpa-psk --wifi-mode infrastructure --wifi-ssid "<WiFi_network>" --wifi-psk "<WiFi_password>"

-Replace <interface_name> with your WiFi adapter name (usually wlan0), <WiFi_network> with your WiFi SSID (network name), and <WiFi_password> with the password of your WiFi network.
-Use quotes around the SSID if it includes spaces.
-This command automatically configures Home Assistant to connect using WPA-PSK security in infrastructure mode.
+Replace <interface_name> with your adapter name (usually wlan0).
+Replace <WiFi_network> with your SSID and <WiFi_password> with your WiFi password.
+Use quotes around the SSID if it has spaces.
+This command sets up Home Assistant to connect via WPA-PSK in infrastructure mode.

-Setting a Static IP Address for Home Assistant WiFi
+How Do You Set a Static IP for Home Assistant?

-To set a static IP, access the IPv4 settings of your network interface.
-You need to know the IP range of your local network beforehand.
-After selecting static IP, enter the following:
+To set a static IP, open the IPv4 settings for your adapter.
+You need to know your local network's IP range first.
+Once you pick static IP, fill in:

-• The desired IP address for Home Assistant.
+• The IP address you want for Home Assistant

-Save these settings, then navigate to the WiFi section to specify whether to use DHCP or static IP for the WiFi connection.
-After entering your WiFi credentials, save and allow Home Assistant to reconnect.
+Save these settings.
+Then go to the WiFi section and tell it to use static IP for the WiFi link.
+Enter your WiFi password and username, then save.
+Let Home Assistant reconnect.

 [connection]